-In 2014 we established an online, peer-reviewed journal called the International Journal for Transformative Research (IJTR) in collaboration with De Gruyter open access publications.The journal emerged out of a belief that professionals in any work setting can research their practice with transformative outcomes for themselves and others.
-The journal publishes accounts of research where the researcher has experienced a transformational shift in the values, attitudes, beliefs and/or behaviour as a consequence of researching their own practice; or alternatively can give an account of how they have had a transformational influence on individuals, groups, organisations or the wider communities to which they belong.
+In 2014 we established the International Journal for Transformative Research (IJTR) - an online, peer-reviewed journal - in collaboration with De Gruyter open access publications.
+The journal emerged out of a belief that professionals in any work setting can research their practice with transformative outcomes for themselves and others.
+We have organised a wide range of research events e.g. Entrepreneurship.
+Creative Visual Literacy.
+Atlas Virtual Visit.
+Cyberspace.
+Action Research.